 Over time, the name was tainted by the word “moke,” and the derivation “jamoke” was employed as an insult.

 Arbuckles became a slang name for coffee among cowboys.
-It was the name of the coffee brand that was utilized on the path.
+The name of the coffee brand was utilized on the path.
 Arbuckles was known as cowboy coffee because it was sold in patented airtight one-pound bags of beans in a solid wooden box of 100 packages that kept the coffee fresh.

 Coffee terms based on appearance

 Yes, yes.
-When you say let’s go to Starbucks, you literally mean, “lets grab a cup of coffee.
+When you say let’s go to Starbucks, you mean, “let’s grab a cup of coffee.

 Want to know some coffee terms?